zevweiss/enthrall/README.md

-Both master and remote functionality should work on Linux and FreeBSD systems running X11 (porting to other *nixes shouldn't be terribly hard) as well as macOS 10.8 and 10.9 (other versions untested).
+Both master and remote functionality should work on Linux and FreeBSD systems running X11 (porting to other *nixes shouldn't be terribly hard) as well as macOS (originally developed against 10.8 and more recently up to 14.7, most versions in between should probably work).
 To compile you'll need:

  - GNU `make` (`gmake` on some systems)
  - `flex` (2.5.35 and later known to work)